In the Fall of 2017 the core group was expanded and our efforts working with select cross-disciplinary readings. The members of this phase are:

 Teemu Taira is a Senior Lecturer at the Department of Study of Religions, University of Helsinki and Adjunct Professor at the Department of Comparative Religion, University of Turku, Finland.
 He is committee member of European Association for the Study of Religions and the reviews editor of Temenos: Nordic Journal of Comparative Religion.
 Teemu’s recent research interests concern discursive study of the category of ‘religion’, religion in the media, and atheist identifications.
 His publications include studies in all three areas, particularly in Finnish and British contexts.
 He is author of five monographs and more than 60 scholarly articles.
 He can be found on Twitter @TeemuTaira and one of his Religious Studies Project interviews can be found here.
 A very short introduction to some of his ideas can be found here.
 Read Teemu’s posts here.

 Vaia Touna is Assistant Professor at the Department of Religious Studies at the University of Alabama.
 Her scholarly interests range widely, from looking at specific concepts of religion in the Classical and Hellenistic eras to methodological issues concerning the study of religion in general.
 Her research focuses on the sociology of identity formation with examples drawn from ancient, to modern Greece.
-Vaia is author of the Fabrications of the Greek Past: Religion, Tradition, and the Making of Modern Identities, and she is the editor for The Problem of Nostalgia in the Study of Identification in the Culture on the Edge Book Series.
+Vaia is author of the Fabrications of the Greek Past: Religion, Tradition, and the Making of Modern Identities, and she is the editor for Strategic Acts in the Study of Identity in the Culture on the Edge Book Series.
 Vaia also serves as the series editor of Working with Culture on the Edge, a book series with Equinox Publishers.
 Read Vaia’s posts here.